8n8/bigwebthing/README.md

-BigWebThing Spec

-It provides a sufficient but minimal solution to each of the set of problems caused by data:
+It provides a sufficient but minimal solution to each of the problems caused by data:

 1. storing
 2. sharing